 Lipscomb Security and Safety does allow victims and/or witnesses to report crimes on a voluntary, confidential basis.
 However, the caller ID available on all Lipscomb Security and Safety phones does not allow for complete anonymity.
-Victims or witnesses may contact Nashville Crime Stoppers at (615) 74-CRIME (615-742-7463) to report crimes anonymously.
+Incidents of harassment or potential self-harm/injury may be reported anonymously through the "report an incident" tab of the Lipscomb University website (located on the bottom of the homepage).
+Victims or witnesses may also contact Nashville Crime Stoppers at (615) 74-CRIME (615-742-7463) to report crimes anonymously.
+There is currently not a policy for those who choose not to report a crime, or who are unable to do so.